 The practice had systems to identify, manage, follow up and where required refer patients for specialist care when presenting with dental infections.

 The practice also had systems for referring patients with suspected oral cancer under the national two week wait arrangements.
-This was initiated by The National Institute for Health and Care Excellence (NICE) in 2005 to help make sure patients were seen quickly by a specialist.
+This was initiated by NICE in 2005 to help make sure patients were seen quickly by a specialist.